rahmjan/cloud-computing-azure/tutorials/02_DockerContainers/README.md

 We can now instantiate a Wordpress container using the next command.

-`docker run --name wordpress --network wordpress-network -e WORDPRESS_DB_PASSWORD=mariadb --link wodpress-db:mysql -p 80:80 -d wordpress`
+`docker run --name wordpress --network wordpress-network -e WORDPRESS_DB_PASSWORD=mariadb --link wordpress-db:mysql -p 80:80 -d wordpress`

 Here you have more details about every option.